Adult Schedule

 These screening recommendations are driven by Mayo Clinic consensus and incorporate — but do not exactly replicate — screening guidelines from the U.S. Preventive Services Task Force and other organizations.

-Screening Recommendations Alcohol abuse Every year Breast Cancer Every year Cervical cancer Every 3 to 5 years Colorectal cancer Consider if increased risk Depression Every year Diabetes Every 3 years beginning at age 45 years Fall risk --- Hepatitis B Screen all patients at high risk of infection, including those previously vaccinated Hepatitis C One-time screen for all adults born from 1945 to 1965 HIV At least one lifetime screen for all age groups; may offer additional screening for adolescents and adults at high risk of HIV infection Hyperlipidemia (coronary artery disease) Every 4 to 6 years Hypertension Every year Intimate partner violence Every year Obesity Every 2 years Osteoporosis and osteopenia --- Sexually transmitted infections (chlamydia, gonorrhea, syphilis) Every year if increased risk
+Depression Every year Diabetes (Type 2) Every 3 years beginning at age 45 years Hepatitis C One-time screen for all adults ages 18 to 79 years HIV At least one lifetime screen for all age groups Hyperlipidemia (coronary artery disease) Every 4 to 6 years Hypertension Every year Intimate partner violence Every year Obesity Every 2 years Sexually transmitted infections (chlamydia, gonorrhea, syphilis) Every year if sexually active

 Screening Recommendations for Females: 50-64 Years